arthurwb/stock_v2/README.md

-Here is an updated version of your `README.md` file that includes details about the client-side code structure and additional information for developers working with this Next.js project:

----

 # The Exchange - Client

 This is the client-side code of **The Exchange** project, built using [Next.js](https://nextjs.org/) and styled with Tailwind CSS and Ant Design.